upeka200163/Hospital-Manegement-System/README.md

 *(Insert your live hosted link here, e.g., GitHub Pages link)*

 ## ✨ Key Features
-* Interactive Appointment Booking:** A custom-built, animated popup modal that allows users to seamlessly fill out appointment details.
+* Interactive Appointment Booking: A custom-built, animated popup modal that allows users to seamlessly fill out appointment details.
-* Fully Responsive Design:** Optimized for all devices (Desktops, Tablets, and Mobile phones) using CSS media queries and Flexbox.
+* Fully Responsive Design: Optimized for all devices (Desktops, Tablets, and Mobile phones) using CSS media queries and Flexbox.
-* Dynamic Mobile Navigation:** A user-friendly hamburger menu for easy navigation on smaller screens.
+* Dynamic Mobile Navigation: A user-friendly hamburger menu for easy navigation on smaller screens.
-* Modern UI/UX:** Engaging hover effects, smooth scrolling, and CSS animations to enhance the user experience.
+* Modern UI/UX:Engaging hover effects, smooth scrolling, and CSS animations to enhance the user experience.
-* Structured Sections:** Includes Hero, About Us, Core Technologies, Our Doctors, Services, Patient Reviews, and a comprehensive Footer.
+* Structured Sections: Includes Hero, About Us, Core Technologies, Our Doctors, Services, Patient Reviews, and a comprehensive Footer.

 ## 🛠️ Built With
 * HTML5: Semantic structure and form validations.